Know before you go

 Grazing animalsCattle and sheep

-There is a circular path around the reserve (2km/1.2 miles) which is waymarked.
-This involves some steps and ladder stiles.
+There is a circular path around the reserve (2km/ 1.2 miles), waymarked with white-topped posts.
+This involves some steps and pedestrian gates.

 Some steep ground.
 Path has steps and ladder stiles.

 - Watch elusive hawfinches using their powerful beaks to open cherry and hornbeam seeds

 - Look out for yellow meadow ant hills on Blawith Hill – green woodpeckers can sometimes be seen feeding on them